maevadevs/Maevadevs-References/README.md

 # my-dev-references
-Collection of my personal developer's references
+This repo contains a collection of my personal developer's references and tips.